2 Arizona children, both 5, found dead, one still missing after swept away by floodwaters from heavy storms

 TWO SEMIS OVERTURN ON UTAH HIGHWAY AS WINTER STORM BRINGS STRONG WINDS

-The storm, which knocked down trees and power in the area, also closed several other major routes in Southern California; 48 inches of snow was measured at Big Bear Lake, California, and Snowbasin, Utah, the NWS said.
+The storm, which knocked down trees and power in the area, also closed several other major routes in Southern California; 48 inches of snow was measured at Big Bear Lake, Calif., and Snowbasin, Utah, the NWS said.

 On Saturday, the snow was expected to wind down in the west before bringing blizzard conditions to parts of the Great Plains and northern Midwest on Saturday.
-Strong winds -- which could reach 85 miles per hour in Boulder, Colorado -- are expected to last through Saturday afternoon, the outlet reported.
+Strong winds -- which could reach 85 miles per hour in Boulder, Colo. -- were expected to last through Saturday afternoon, the outlet reported.

-On Sunday, a winter storm named "Ezekiel" is also expected to bring potential blizzard conditions as it moves from the great plains to the eastern United States.
+On Sunday, a winter storm named "Ezekiel" was expected to bring potential blizzard conditions as it moves from the great plains to the eastern United States.

-The storm, which is expected to reach the area late Sunday into Monday, has the potential to be the first major snow storm for areas like New York City and Boston, according to the NWS.
+The storm, which was expected to reach the area late Sunday into Monday, has the potential to be the first major snowstorm for areas like New York City and Boston, according to the NWS.

 CLICK HERE TO GET THE FOX NEWS APP

-American Airlines and Delta Air Lines are currently offering flight waivers for Sunday and Monday due to the potential storms.
+American Airlines and Delta Air Lines were offering flight waivers for Sunday and Monday due to the potential storms.